Easy Chicken and Wild Rice Casserole (or leftover turkey)

 What is Wild Rice?

-It’s actually not a rice, but a grass!
+It’s not a rice, but a grass!
 Wild rice is the seed of a species of aquatic grass that grows primarily in the Great Lakes region of North America.
 It was once a dietary staple of the Native Americans living in this region, and these days, most of the wild rice available in the supermarket is specially cultivated in Minnesota and California.

 If you haven’t tried wild rice before, it’s time to get on it.
-A firm, chewy, nutty-tasting, higher in protein grain that is delicious in salads, like this Harvest Wild Rice Salad, or in casseroles like the one I am showing you today.
+A firm, chewy, nutty-tasting, higher-in-protein grain that is delicious in salads, like this Harvest Wild Rice Salad, or in casseroles like the one I am showing you today.

 - Lundberg or Near East or similar Long Grain and Wild Rice Mix (made according to package directions)

-- Onion & Celery | Classic in a casserole
+- Onion & Celery: Classic in any casserole

 - Chicken broth or stock (replace with vegetable broth if desired)

-- Half and half | Or use whole milk, heavy cream or your favorite plant-based milk
+- Half and half: Or use whole milk, heavy cream or your favorite plant-based milk

 - Crispy Fried Onions (optional, but yummy!)